mech/Notes/JavaScript/React/react.md

 ## Component - ReactElement

 * [ReactNode, ReactElement, ReactFragment, ReactComponent](https://facebook.github.io/react/docs/glossary.html)

+> While its true that `React.createElement` is an instruction in a way, all it does is return a plain object (i.e. a `ReactElement`).
+Passing that `ReactElement` to `ReactDOM.render` is what actually creates the `ReactComponent`.
+So, you can think of the `ReactElement` as the instruction which is passed to `ReactDOM.render`.

 In v0.12, you no longer call it as React Component, but rather call it as ReactElement.